ad-dhawan/fcm-admin/README.md

 #### `/notification/register` : This will register FCM Token generated from the device.
 NOTE - Every device has unique FCM Token
 #### `/notification/send` : This post API takes four parameters which are title, body, imageUrl, tokens to send notification.
 #### `/notification/get_tokens` : This get API returns all the tokens stored in the database.
+#### `/notification/scheduled_notification` : This API takes same parameters as /notification/send with one additional parameter 'date'.
+It takes UNIX or ISO time formats.

 <br />